GabrielxKuek/GabrielxKuek/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=GabrielxKuek)](https://github.com/ryo-ma/github-profile-trophy)

-^ Give me time.
-I'm very confident these will raise soon
-<br>I have more commits, but in private repositories :<

 [![GabrielxKuek's GitHub stats](https://github-readme-stats.vercel.app/api?username=GabrielxKuek)](https://github.com/anuraghazra/github-readme-stats)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=GabrielxKuek)](https://github.com/anuraghazra/github-readme-stats)
 <br>
-// i cant use typescript or java ^^ those are just contributions from team members here and there

 <!---
 GabrielxKuek/GabrielxKuek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.